Martin

 1944, at age 15, King entered Morehouse College in Atlanta under

-program intended to boost enrollment by admitting
+a special wartime program intended to boost enrollment by admitting

 promising high-school students like King.
 Before beginning college,